Huaguiyuan/HeuslerPlot/README.md

 To plot bands where files have been collected in a directory with filenames of the form `EIGENVAL_Xa_Fe2CoAs` (from bands calculation), `OUTCAR_Xa_Fe2CoAs` (from SCF), `OSZICAR_Xa_Fe2CoAs` (from SCF) (inverse Heuslers have been collected like this):

     python3 plot.py --logo --collected_files --structure_from_filename "dirpath"

+# Usage: compression

+To compress all plots in the HeuslerPlot subdirectory, run:

+    python3 compress.py

+To compress all plots in a different directory with path `dir_path`, run:

+    python3 compress.py "dir_path"